List of content you will read in this article:

 - It is available for free, and you do not have to worry about paying anything at all.

 - Linux is open-source allowing you to make changes to its code and adding new functionality to be used by other users.
+For practicing and learning you can buy our Linux VPS with monovm for better support and help with an amazing experience.

 - It is one of the secured and stable operating systems.
 It has a very low chance of getting attacked by any virus.